MISSION

 ORGANIZATION

-The Public Education Project operates as a committee of the Society for History in the Federal Government (SHFG).
-It was born as an independent body after an exploratory meeting in October 2018 of four concerned, longtime members of the SHFG.
-Judson MacLaury, Lee Ann Potter, Mike Reis, and Don Ritchie (see ID’s below) were worried about the widespread lack of knowledge of the U.S. government and its history.
-Laying long-term plans for impactful educational efforts, they began by producing a pilot project of short historical videos about three federal agencies for distribution and promotion via Facebook and YouTube.
-In March of 2020 SHFG leadership recognized PEP’s performance and potential and established it as a permanent standing committee.
-Soon after that, PEP set its sights on launching an online national identity and educational presence.
-This website will serve as a platform for major PEP projects in public messaging and K-12 education.
+The Public Education Project was born after an exploratory meeting in October 2018 of four experienced, senior historical professionals.
+Judson MacLaury, Lee Ann Potter, Mike Reis, and Don Ritchie (see ID’s below) were deeply concerned about the widespread lack of knowledge of the U.S. government and its history.
+Laying long-term plans for impactful educational efforts, they began by producing a pilot project of short historical videos about three federal agencies for distribution to the public.
+Initially formed as a committee under the aegis of the Society for History in the Federal Government, in August 2022 the PEP incorporated as an independent nonprofit organization.
+PEP is an IRS-approved 501(c)(3) nonprofit organization and can accept tax-deductible contributions.
+If you would like to donate, please use the “Donate” tab on our Web site.

 Judson MacLaury